vboughner/bixby-capsule-with-aws/docs/01-request-aws-account.md

 time for it to finish setting up.
 You'll also need your own AWS credentials, and the AWS command line tools.
 That's something you can set up immediately, without waiting.

-If you try to access DynamoDB or Lambda early, you may see a web page that says "Your service sign-up is almost complete".
-That's normal, and you are likely still in the waiting period.
-No action is required, and when the waiting period is over, you'll receive another email.
-I received mine after 24 hours.

 Here's how to request an account:
 - go to [Amazon Web Services (AWS)](https://aws.amazon.com/) and click on `Create an AWS Account`
 - enter your email address, choose a password, pick an account name, and press `Continue`